 Thanks for your commitment to the development of Boston University’s student organizations and to our campus community.
 Student Activities is committed to shaping and supporting your future as an advisor, as well as those of our students.

-This section contains the core policies that each student organization is expected to follow when planning events and working with our office.
+This section contains the core policies that student organizations in Commonwealth and Brookline roads are expected to follow when planning events and working with our office.
 We hope you’ll find this information helpful and informative in your role as a student organization advisor.
 If you would like any further assistance or have questions, please reach out to us.

 Role & Purpose

-At Boston University, each student organization is required to have an advisor who is a faculty or staff member.
+At Boston University, Commonwealth and Brookline student organizations are required to have an advisor who is a faculty or staff member.
 Each advisor’s role may differ based on the needs of their student group, including group expectations, organizational needs, and personal interests.
 Student Activities is here to help you understand your role and work together to provide the best experience for our student leaders.

 Our goal is to support you as an advisor and be a resource for you throughout the school year.
 We’ve outlined some of the more important details and policies we feel will help you in your role in advising our student groups.